Sadzurami/games-activation-clients-app/readme.md

 ## Ditailed pipeline

 1. Steam login
-2. Cheking game in library (optional)
+2. Cheking game in library
 3. Openid auth
 4. Creating a task with a returned openid response on a third-party service
 5. Waiting task result